-Update on FSM’s diversity work by Rebecca Slaby, FSM Diversity Coordinator
+Update on FSMN’s diversity work by Rebecca Slaby, FSMN Diversity Coordinator

 Now that the school year is in full swing, I would like to explain my work as diversity coordinator and provide some historical perspective on the work that the school has been doing over the years around the issues of diversity, equity, inclusion, and justice.

 I have been diversity coordinator for the past five years and have been concerned with and involved in issues of diversity, equity, and justice for most of my adult life.
 I am committed to continual exploration and reflection on the roles race, privilege, and bias play in both my personal and professional life, and I am honored to be a part of Friends School of Minnesota’s commitment to explore these issues as an institution, as well.

 Friends School of Minnesota (FSMN) continues to deepen its commitment to creating a diverse, inclusive community in accordance with our Quaker values and our mission.
 One key part of FSMN governance is the equity and justice committee (E&J), a standing committee of FSMN’s School Committee (the school’s governing board of directors).
 The charge of the E&J is to be responsible for supporting and facilitating equity and access at Friends School of Minnesota, ensuring that FSMN is welcoming to all members of its community.
 To this end, E&J facilitates dialogue about equity and justice that engages, challenges, and informs all members of the FSMN community.
 Each year, E&J plans family and/or community events that are responsive to the needs of the school for adults in the school community.
 Additionally, E&J serves in an advisory capacity to other standing committees on an as-needed basis to inform their work through an equity and justice lens.
 Annually, E&J examines and evaluates FSMN practices and/or policies using metrics for success, and makes recommendations to the appropriate governing body.